Ikabot-Collective/ikabot/README.md

 You can use [Expect](https://en.wikipedia.org/wiki/Expect) to automate some actions on _ikabot_.
 There is an example [here](https://github.com/physics-sp/ikabot/wiki/Using-Expect-example:-distribute_wine_evenly.exp).
 In Linux, you can use cron to run it.

+You can also run ikabot with command line arguments to make it automatically run a task with pre-determined input.
+An example of running the login daily function with predetermined input is:
+`python3 -m ikabot [email] [password] [account number] 7 0`
+Interactivity is returned to the user as soon as the list of pre-determined input arguments is exhausted, allowing _ikabot_ to be run like so:
+`python3 -m ikabot [email] [password]`
+**Take into account that running _ikabot_ with pre-determined input will leave your username and password in the command line history**
 **Take into account that writing your password in plaintext can be very dangerous**